Give a gift that will be cherished

 All of this was inexpensive.
 I bought my pots at Michaels.
 The pot and lid cost a little over $1.
 The Paper White bulbs are inexpensive if you can find a large bag of 30 to 40 bulbs.
 I bought mine at Home Depot for less than $10.
 A bag of potting soil is about $2.
 A few spools of ribbon can be purchased at the dollar store.
 This project can easily be completed in a few hours.
 I received many compliments on these.
 I gave these out to people at work, neighbors, friends, and family.
 Paper Whites are beautiful and smell like heaven!

 Visit the Dollar Store

-Try the Dollar Store for creative containers to place your homemade Christmas items into.
+Try a dollar store for creative containers to hold your homemade Christmas items.
 They have a lot of bottles with lids and stoppers and tons of Christmas platters.

 I made these wonderful gifts for three friends a few years ago.
 They are very inexpensive but truly from the heart.
 It made all three friends cry.
 Take a pretty jar with a lid and place a note inside, either hand written or typed and signed, telling your friend/loved one just what they mean to you.
 I reminded each of how we had met and told them that I had no idea at the time how much she would come to mean to me.
 I also told each one how much I cherish her friendship.
 I then told them that this is a "Love Jar" and that it was filled with love from me to her.
 Any time my friend was feeling unloved, unlovable, used, abused and just blue, she was to open the jar and let my love flow out to her.
 I also told her that the jar could never run out of love.
 You get the idea.
 I have never been able to top that gift since.